TS Optics Photoline 102/715 Information (4" Refractor)

 Ditto, more distant view

 For quite some time, I had not used the TLAOP1027, because for various reasons my eVscope had priority.
 In October 2020 (Oct 10, 2020) I dealt with the "viewfinder problem" once again.
 On the one hand, I screwed a red-dot finder to the rear clamp to see whether it could be used that way.
 It was, however shifted by 90° to the eyepiece; 45° or less would have been better.
 On the other hand, I moved the Rigel viewfinder shoe to the back, because it was difficult to look through the viewfinder when it was sitting in the front of the dew cap.
 I wanted to try out the red-dot finder at night and I was able to do so.
 All in all I, was able to work with it even in this unfavorable position.
 I did not try out the Rigel finder.
-On the one hand, the foot, which was held by rubber bands, was sitting very "wobbly", on the other hand, I needed the Rigel finder for my second refractor.
+On the one hand, the shoe, which was held by rubber bands, was sitting very "wobbly", on the other hand, I needed the Rigel finder for my second refractor.
 Here are a few photos of my attempts:

 Red-dot finder mounted to the rear clamp, rear view